- Published on Thursday, September 30, 2021, last updated

-For the past years, as most engineering teams on GitHub, you must have integrated GitHub Actions and workflows in your routine.
-GitHub Action is great for continuous integration, continuous deployment, and monitoring your workflows.
+For the past years, as most engineering teams on GitHub, you may have integrated GitHub Actions and workflows in your routine.
+GitHub Actions are great for continuous integration, continuous deployment, and monitoring your workflows.

 In order to receive the right information in your Slack, there are two possibilities to set up notifications for GitHub Actions.
 The first one is to implement a GitHub Action in your repositories and that will use the Slack API with a OAuth token, the second one is to install an application with a user interface to set up your notifications.
 We’re going to explain the best of both worlds in this article.